 Claims against an estate can occur at the beginning of probate.
 An individual may believe he/she is owed money from the estate.
 In an attempt to procure the funds, that creditor will file a written statement with the executor or administrator of the estate.
 It is the administrator’s duty to approve it (either in whole or in part) or deny the claim.

-If the creditor receives an actual notice, such as the executor mailing a copy of the notice.
-If you receive a physical copy of the notice, then you need to file your claim with the probate court within 60 days of receipt.
+If the creditor receives actual notice, such as the executor mailing a copy of the notice: If you receive a physical copy of the notice, then you need to file your claim with the probate court within 60 days of receipt.

-The creditor had received the actual notice less than 60 days or didn’t receive a notice.
-If this occurs, the creditor has one year from the decedent’s death to file a claim.
+The creditor had received the actual notice in less than 60 days or didn’t receive a notice: If this occurs, the creditor has one year from the decedent’s death to file a claim.

 If Your Claim is Denied

-If the claim is not approved, it’s important to know that the executor does not have final say in the matter.
-The creditor can request a hearing in probate court to determine if he/she has a right to the estate.
+If the claim is not approved, it’s important to know that the executor does not have the final say in the matter.
+The creditor can request a hearing in probate court to determine if he or she has a right to the estate.
 Remember, estate administrators have a duty to prioritize claims against the estate.
-That means expenses such as taxes, funeral costs, and operation expenses are usually paid first.
+That means expenses such as taxes, funeral costs, and operating expenses are usually paid first.
 If the remaining funds are insufficient in paying any other claims, creditors can receive a portion of the payment owed on a prorated basis and a liquidation of the estate’s assets will be ordered by the probate court to pay the claim.

 How Our Nashville Estate Litigation Lawyers Can Help